Understanding Cardiac Symptoms in Women: Key Insights for Elderly Patients

 • Unexplained fatigue that feels out of the ordinary.

 Our AHA certification reflects our dedication to high-quality care, enhancing the trust you can place in our services and helping to reduce hospital readmissions.
-Understanding and responding to these important signs is essential for improving survival rates and overall cardiovascular health.
+Understanding and responding to these important signs is essential for and overall cardiovascular health.
 Remember, you’re not alone in this journey; we’re here to help you every step of the way.

 The central node represents the urgency of seeking medical help.
 Each branch shows a specific symptom that requires attention.
 The more you know about these signs, the better prepared you are to act quickly and improve your health outcomes.